-Exceptions to 25 Percent per Project Cap [FR Notice 1/18/17]
+Exceptions to 25 Percent per Project Cap [FR Notice 1/18/17; Notice PIH 2017-21]

-Exceptions are allowed and PBV units are not counted against the 25 percent per project cap if:
+As of April 18, 2017, units are not counted against the 25 percent per project cap if:

-- The units are exclusively for elderly families - The units are for households eligible for supportive services available to all families receiving PBV assistance in the project - The project is located in a census tract with a poverty rate of 20 percent or less, as determined by the most recent American Community Survey Five-Year estimates.
-For these projects, the project cap is the greater of 25 units or 40 percent (instead of 25 percent) of the units in the project [FR Notice 7/14/17].
+- The units are exclusively for elderly families - The units are for households eligible for supportive services available to all families receiving PBV assistance in the project - If the project is located in a census tract with a poverty rate of 20 percent or less, as determined by the most recent American Community Survey Five-Year estimates, the project cap is the greater of 25 units or 40 percent (instead of 25 percent) of the units in the project [FR Notice 7/14/17].

 The Housing Opportunity Through Modernization Act of 2016 (HOTMA) eliminated the project cap exemption for projects that serve disabled families and modified the exception for supportive services.
-Projects where these caps were implemented prior to HOTMA may continue to use the former exemptions and may renew their HAP contracts under the old requirements, unless the PHA and owner agree to change the conditions of the HAP contract.
+Projects where these caps were implemented prior to HOTMA (HAP contracts executed prior to 4/18/17) may continue to use the former exceptions and may renew their HAP contracts under the old requirements, unless the PHA and owner agree to change the conditions of the HAP contract.
 However, this change may not be made if it would jeopardize an assisted family's eligibility for continued assistance in the project.